 - Must take one course designated "pre-contemporary".
 This designation is for courses that have part or all of their topics of study before 1900.
 May be satisfied at the same time as the 200- or 300- level requirements.
-For example, a SPAN 380 topics course may satisfy one of the 300-level requirements AND the "pre-contemporary" requirement - No more than (4) four 200-level SPAN courses may count towards this concentration - SPAN 231 and 299 will have different topics listed, but students may only take these courses once - Students may count no more than two SPAN departmental courses toward the major that are taught in English provided that they complete specific FLIC criteria established by the professor - Students may count up to two PORT courses 200 and above towards the Hispanic Studies Concentration (PORT 380 is excluded, if it was taken as a requirement) - Students may count one related course outside the concentration, this includes courses taken abroad • Students may also opt to count one non-SPAN course taken on campus at Dickinson (e.g., LALC, AMST, etc.) related to the Spanish- or Portuguese-speaking world and culture toward the major (students are encouraged to take the FLIC option if available) C. Concentration in Brazilian and Hispanic Studies 12 courses numbered 202 and above in SPAN and PORT PORT 202: Intermediate Portuguese II PORT 231: Portuguese Conversation and Composition SPAN 202: Intermediate Spanish II (may be waived if the student places higher).
+For example, a SPAN 380 topics course may satisfy one of the 300-level requirements AND the "pre-contemporary" requirement - No more than (5) five 200-level SPAN courses may count towards this concentration.
+Additional 200-level courses taken abroad may count toward this concentration.
+Students should consult with their advisor, on-campus coordinator and/or resident faculty director. - SPAN 231 and 299 will have different topics listed, but students may only take these courses once - Students may count no more than two SPAN departmental courses toward the major that are taught in English provided that they complete specific FLIC criteria established by the professor - Students may count up to two PORT courses 200 and above towards the Hispanic Studies Concentration. - Students may count one non-SPAN course taken abroad related to to the Spanish- or Portuguese-speaking world and cultures toward this concentration. - Students may also opt to count one non-SPAN course taken on campus at Dickinson (e.g., LALC, AMST, etc.) related to the Spanish- or Portuguese-speaking world and cultures toward the major (students are encouraged to take the FLIC option if available) C. Concentration in Brazilian and Hispanic Studies 12 courses numbered 202 and above in SPAN and PORT PORT 202: Intermediate Portuguese II PORT 231: Portuguese Conversation and Composition SPAN 202: Intermediate Spanish II (may be waived if the student places higher).
 Students who take 205 do not need to take 202, but will still need to take 12 courses.
-SPAN 231: Spanish Composition SPAN 401: Senior Research Seminar One 200-level course in Portuguese or Spanish beyond SPAN or PORT 231 from Section IV: Introductory Courses in Hispanic and Brazilian Cultures, Linguistics, and Literatures Three 300-level courses in Portuguese and Spanish from Section V: Advanced Topics in Hispanic and Brazilian Studies Three electives to reach 12 total courses for the concentration Notes:
+SPAN 231: Spanish Composition SPAN 401: Senior Research Seminar 299 and one other 200-level course in Portuguese or Spanish from Section IV: Introductory Courses in Hispanic and Brazilian Cultures, Linguistics, and Literatures Three 300-level courses in Portuguese and Spanish from Section V: Advanced Topics in Hispanic and Brazilian Studies Two electives to reach 12 total courses for the concentration Notes: